jlan84/sql-assignment/notes/morning_lecture.md

 ## Relational Database Management Systems (RDBMS)

-Relational databases such as PosgreSQL, MySQL, and SQLite were built for just those purposes.
+Relational databases such as PosgreSQL, MySQL, Oracle, Access, SQL Server and SQLite were built for just those purposes.
 They provide the ability to model relations in data and query the data and their relations efficiently.
 They also provide a bevy of guarantees to maintain data consistency and integrity.

 *Note: The sorts of guarantees that these databases provide is beyond the scope of this document (and this class), but feel free to reference the resources at the bottom of this document if you're interested in learning more about the underlying theory of relational databases.*

 *Second Note: there are non-relational databases (NoSQL/MongoDB, etc.) that store data with different constraints and mechanisms for relationships between data subsets.
-We'll touch on these later in the course.*
+Mongo is discussed in the other portion of this week.*

 ## The RDBMS Data Model